 Leading By Example

-The Environmental Quality division of the Department of Environmental Health strives to be a leader that moves Denver to a sustainable future.
+The Environmental Quality division of the Department of Public Health and Environment strives to be a leader that moves Denver to a sustainable future.

 Denver is the only city nationally to have an independently certified Environmental Management System, which covers all municipal operations.
 The City’s EMS is a best-in-class management tool that focuses an organization on critical issues, planning, implementation, tracking results and using that information to continuously improve.
 We use the EMS as a foundation that underpins sustainability in day-to-day City operations.